 B.A., History and Music (with honors), Trinity College, 2013

-Early and nineteenth-century U.S. history; intellectual, social, and political history; utopian movements in North America; antebellum reform; history of democracy and democratic theory; political economy; American Pragmatism; philosophy of history; history of sound.
+Early North America and nineteenth-century U.S.; intellectual, social, and political history; capitalism and political economy; slavery and antislavery; antebellum reform movements; history of democracy and democratic theory; utopian reform movements in North America; American Pragmatism; philosophy of history; history of sound.

 HIST 168: History of American Law